South Yarra: Jam Factory precinct to get $2.75b revitalisation to turn it into New York’s upper east side-style luxury

 The proposed redevelopment of the Jam Factory.

-The duo have bought the site for $180m, including Newmark Capital’s interest, and are planning to create a high-end precinct with two hotels and three residential buildings.
+The duo injected $180m to settle the site and are planning to create a high-end precinct with two hotels and three residential buildings after buying out Newmark Capital’s remaining interest.

 RELATED: Highton Village freehold offers development upside